 “That allows, the inflammation lasts a couple of weeks,” Dr. Buchanan said.
 “So you put the injections in and let the inflammation phase get over and then you put in a little bit more.”

 Today randy is still healing, but…

 “PRP is not the fountain of youth,” Dr. Buchanan said.
-“Randy doesn’t have 20 year old shoulders again, but it does but a little layer of cartilage, a small layer between the bones that kind of helps them move a little bit better and helps to decrease the total pain that he's having.”
+“Randy doesn’t have 20-year-old shoulders again, but it does put a little layer of cartilage, a small layer between the bones that kind of helps them move a little bit better and helps to decrease the total pain that he's having.”